 Identifying and recording these lost ways is a huge task, but by combining efforts with individuals and groups all over the country, you can help make sure they are put on the map.

 The clock is ticking

 The Countryside and Rights of Way Act 2000 (CRoW Act) brought in several improvements to public access, like allowing open access on foot on some areas of land and promoting strategic planning of rights of way networks.
 It also introduced a cut-off date of January 2026 for any rights of way created before 1949 to be added to the definitive map (the legal record of public rights of way), so the public right to use them would be officially recognised.
 If these historic paths are not recorded, the legal right to use them will be extinguished in 2026.

 Many historic paths may be in frequent use by the public already, but as they are not recorded as rights of way, the landowner is able to close them off at any time.
 Others might be forgotten and overgrown, but could potentially be a useful route.

-This is particularly significant for off-road cycling and horse riding due to the fragmented nature of the bridleway network.
+This is particularly significant for off-road cycling and horse riding due to the fragmented nature of the bridleway and byway network.
 There are many places where adding historic rights of way to the map could form a crucial link between existing rights of way.

 There are other cases where rights of way were incorrectly recorded as footpaths but actually carry higher rights, for example where they were previously used as a road for horses and carriages.
 Making sure these are recorded correctly could open up more rights of way for cycling.